 Android Online Test

-20 questions total, 50 minutes maximum, for mid-level programmers
+20 questions total, 50 minutes maximum, for mid and senior-level programmers

 The Android online test identifies candidates' skill levels — before you invite them to interview.